walterrowe/magick-frames/README.md

 If you feel comfortable with AppleScript Script Editor, you can add your own custom styles to the style list.
 Carefully follow the instructions inside the script.
 Save the script as an app with your custom style name(s) and you will get the same behavior for your custom styles as you get with the predefined styles distributed with the package.

-Saving the script as an app provides you a macOS Droplet, a click-able app that opens a file chooser, and an app that can be opened by image editing software for each file that is exported.
+Save the script as an app with one of predefined style names and you get a macOS Droplet, a click-able app that opens a file chooser, and an app that can be opened by image editing software for each file that is exported.

 ## Predefined Styles